ubcpharmclinic/queries/README.md

 # UBC Pharmacists Clinic OSCAR Templates (Queries)

 #### Queries specific to the Program instances are in the *program* folder.
 Queries in both the Clinic and Program instances can be found in the *clinic* folder.
+Old queries are located in the *archive* folder.